DEGJS/formValidation/README.md

 Removes all registered fields from the validation instance.

 ## Configuring Error Messages
 When an error occurs, formValidation follows a hierarchy to determine which error message to show.
 This allows fine-grained control over messaging on a field-by-field basis.
-Error messages will be chosen in the following order:
+Error messages will be chosen in the following order of importance:

 1. Messages set on the field element via a data attribute.
-The name of this attribute should be configurable within each rule.
+The name of this attribute should be configurable within each rule, and is the same as the attribute at the form level.
 2. Messages set on the form element.
+The name of this attribute should be configurable within each rule, and is the same as the attribute at the field level.
 3. A default message set within each rule module.
 This message can be overridden via the "message" property when instantiating the rule.
 4. A generic fallback message built into formValidation itself.